Violence in the Workplace

 Dunwoody is committed to preventing workplace violence and to maintaining a safe work environment.
 Dunwoody has adopted the following guidelines to deal with intimidation, harassment, or other threats of (or actual) violence that may occur during business hours or on its premises.

 All employees should be treated with courtesy and respect at all times.
 Employees are expected to refrain from fighting, “horseplay,” or other conduct that may be dangerous to others.
 Firearms, weapons, and other dangerous or hazardous devices or substances are prohibited from the premises of Dunwoody.

 Conduct that threatens, intimidates, or coerces another employee, a customer, a student, or a member of the public at any time, including off-duty periods, will not be tolerated.

-If you are aware that a co-worker, visitor, student or other individual possesses a handgun or other weapon while on college premises or while engaged in college business off premises, you should immediately report the conduct at issue to the Security Team.
+If you are aware that a co-worker, visitor, student or other individual possesses a handgun or other weapon while on college premises or while engaged in college business off premises, you should immediately report the conduct at issue to the Public Safety Team.

 Violence or threats of violence are strictly prohibited on college premises and in any college-related off-premises event.
 If you become aware of a threat of violence or other harm to college-related persons or property, you should take the following action, even if you think the threat may be only a joke:

 - Obtain emergency assistance in any situation that you feel is an emergency;

 - Take immediate action to protect yourself and others from harm where you can do so safely; and